-Black Art Futures Fund application is now closed for Spring 2021.
+Black Art Futures Fund application is open for Cycle VI.

-And stay tuned for details about Cycle VI applications in early summer—we’re honoring organizations founded in or before 2011 with our Shay Wafer Legacy Awards.
+This cycle honors organizations founded in or before 2011 through the Shay Wafer Legacy Awards.

 Frequently Asked Questions